openfoodfacts/openfoodfacts-infrastructure/.github/ISSUE_TEMPLATE/vm-template.md

 ### Machine administrators
 [Default: you.
 Please indicate your github account name to retrieve your SSH key.
 Prefer your SSH key published on Github, eg. https://github.com/CharlesNepote.keys
-There should be a main administrator and a backup one.]
+There should be a main administrator and a co-administrator.]